 Shortcut to Memorize the Formulas for Time, Speed and Distance

-All of the above are important formulas that you need to know to be able to solve these types of problems.
+All of the below are important formulas that you need to know to be able to solve these types of problems.
 You will be expected to know the basics of the Distance topic, and the relationship between all three variables (i.e) — Time, Speed and Distance.
 Ensure to solve relevant examples which help you understand the topic in depth.
 You can also look for some of these GMAT math problems pdf online, download them and practice as many questions as possible.
 Look for pdfs that have solutions/answers as well for better understanding.

 As already mentioned Time, Speed and Distance is an important topic in the GMAT Quant syllabus, therefore, it is important to spend sufficient time in solving these questions.